-RPRA's staffing plans are based on the level of service required to support all our registrants to fulfill their The graphs on the next page show the actual obligations and achieve compliance, and to conduct and predicted number of registrants, number of analysis, inspection and compliance activities to help interactions, number of FTEs per program, and ensure a level playing field for obligated businesses. number of registrants per FTE from 2018 to 2027.
-The Regulatory requirements for performance and audit number of programs, registrants and interactions are continue to come into force as producer responsibility forecasted to stabilize after large increases because of programs mature.
-Further, as programs transition new producer responsibility programs coming online and continue to mature, the complexity of inspections between 2019 and 2022, and the implementation of and compliance activities increases, requiring greater the HWP Registry in 2023.
-Human resource needs for expertise and staff time to execute effectively.
-2025 and beyond will be driven less by increases in the numbers of registrants and interactions and the The 2025 budget includes 93 FTEs, seven more than need to deliver new programs, and more by service in 2024.
-The additional FTEs include new positions delivery improvements, the transition of the Blue that will enable improvements to planning capacity and Box program, audit and verification needs, and the system-wide efficiency initiatives, and provide additional complexity of compliance activities.
+The graphs on the next page show the actual and predicted number of registrants, number of interactions, number of FTEs per program, and number of registrants per FTE from 2018 to 2027.
+The number of programs, registrants and interactions are forecasted to stabilize after large increases because of new producer responsibility programs coming online between 2019 and 2022, and the implementation of the HWP Registry in 2023.
+Human resource needs for 2025 and beyond will be driven less by increases in the numbers of registrants and interactions and the need to deliver new programs, and more by service delivery improvements, the transition of the Blue Box program, audit and verification needs, and the complexity of compliance activities.